What Hours Do Electricians Work?

 There are a few other irregularities that can provide for more---or fewer---hours during the workweek.
 They include:

 - Weather Conditions.
 It's not uncommon for inclement weather to make work opportunities unpredictable.
 If you work outside, your jobs may be delayed because of rain, snow, sleet, or fog.
+If reliability is your thing, indoor work—especially salaried work—can be more reliable.

 - Maintenance Jobs.
 While most electrician work is done during regular business hours, some maintenance jobs need to be performed and completed when facilities are closed and the regular non-electrician workers are not there.
+This can be also be very reliable work, and if you’re the type of guy/gal who prefers to work alone, maintenance and night-hour work may be right up your alley.

 - Emergencies.
 As with all the construction trades, there are times when systems crash, and experts are needed to immediately fix the problem.
 These problems can arise during a shift---or during the middle of the night when you're at home sleeping!